grgks/appointment-system-react/README.md

 - Review the Swagger UI for endpoint details

 ---
 **Note**: This frontend application requires the backend API to be running.
 Please refer to the [backend repository](https://github.com/grgks/system-management-RestAPI) for setup instructions.

+---
+🙏 Acknowledgments

+- *[Coding Factory AUEB](https://codingfactory.aueb.gr/)* for providing excellent training in modern web development technologies and inspiring this project as part of my graduation thesis
+- React & TypeScript communities for comprehensive documentation and best practices
+- TailwindCSS team for the excellent utility-first CSS framework
+- Vite team for the lightning-fast build tool that powers our development
+- Lucide React for beautiful, consistent iconography
+- All contributors who help improve this appointment management system
+- The open source ecosystem that makes modern web development possible

+⭐ Support This Project
+If you find WorkApp helpful for your appointment management needs, please consider giving it a star! ⭐ Your support helps:

+📈 Increase project visibility for others who might benefit 🚀 Motivate continued development and new features
+🤝 Build a stronger community around the project